We need an mobile app Development…!

 It is a standard opening of several businesses and startups who are in a very early stage.
 Be it an idea or just a concept note, the first thing most of the aspiring entrepreneurs zeroing on is an “App”.

-Do you really need an app or not - let’s understand how to determine that and a couple of cases: App is not a business in the most cases, but it is an enabler or a vehicle to growth of your existing businesses.
-Mobile or Web apps also go through several stages and even after making a decision to have an app - it is left determine what would be scope and development timeline.
-For the businesses who are selling products, app is not required until an unless a specific workflow or purpose is derived.
+Do you really need an app or not – let’s understand how to determine that and a couple of cases: App is not a business in most cases, but it is an enabler or a vehicle to the growth of your existing businesses.
+Mobile or Web apps also go through several stages and even after making a decision to have an app – it is left to determine what would be the scope and development timeline.
+For the businesses who are selling products, an app is not required unless a specific workflow or purpose is derived.

-Most products are being sold through major online platforms these days and in order to actually sell that product - all you need to do is list your products on one or more of those platforms.
-For the businesses who are selling services, requirement of the mobile or web app depends on the service delivery and business model.
+Most products are being sold through major online platforms these days and in order to actually sell that product – all you need to do is list your products on one or more of those platforms.
+For the businesses that are selling services, the requirement of the mobile or web app depends on the service delivery and business model.
 Is the app your delivery platform?
-E.g. E-books subscription like Kindle.
+E.g. E-books subscription-like Kindle.
 In that case, an app could be a mandatory requirement.
-But if you are selling a Car Washing service, you rather delivery a neat, timely, affordable car wash instead of worrying about the app.
+But if you are selling a Car Washing service, you rather deliver a neat, timely, affordable car wash instead of worrying about the app.
 Case 1: Car Washing Service While consulting one of the startups which sold on-site car washing services, clients were adamant about having app.

 Both of these cases and there are some others, which clearly suggest that it is important to identify the need of an hour for a particular business at a particular time.
 Apps and technologies are the enablers and growth engines once the business melts into a right shape and size and starts sustaining through consistent revenues.
 We love to hear new ideas and we enjoy crafting sustainable businesses out of these ideas with the use of processes, branding, resource design and technology.